-DSRL operates under contract to the Nuclear Decommissioning Authority (NDA) and is a wholly-owned subsidiary of the Cavendish Dounreay Partnership Ltd (CDP), a consortium of Cavendish Nuclear, CH2M and AECOM.
+Dounreay operates under contract to the Nuclear Decommissioning Authority (NDA) and is a wholly-owned subsidiary of the Cavendish Dounreay Partnership (CDP), a consortium of Cavendish Nuclear, Jacobs and AECOM.
 It is funded by the NDA to deliver the Dounreay site closure programme.
-As such, the procurement strategy is influenced (amongst other things by CDP, the NDA, and the statutory and ethical requirements of being publicly funded.
+As such, the procurement strategy is influenced (among other things) by CDP, the NDA, and the statutory and ethical requirements of being publicly funded.

 This page provides information for existing suppliers and those seeking to become a supplier.

-The Dounreay Procurement Plan details procurements planned in the following twelve months.
+The Procurement Plan details procurements planned in the following 24 months.
 This plan is updated and published monthly.
 Name and contact details for the contracting officer managing individual procurements are available via the plan.

-Please note: tender dates are a current reflection of DSRL plans, and may be altered subject to business requirements.
+Please note that tender dates are a current reflection of Dounreay plans, and may be altered subject to business requirements.

 - Official Journal of the European Union (OJEU)